Lochaber Community Care Forum

 Through its substantial grants programme for older people’s forums and groupings and its team of fieldwork staff across Scotland, the organisation aims to support and build strong, local older people’s groups, forums and communities.

-Age Concern and Help the Aged in Scotland also develop and sell products and services appropriate to the needs of older people to raise money for its charity work.
+Age Scotland also develop and sell products and services appropriate to the needs of older people to raise money for its charity work.

-(funded by the Scottish Government and managed by Age Concern and Help the Aged in Scotland) This offers an independent, confidential and impartial telephone-based information service to people aged 50 and over and those associated with them such as their carers and families.
+(funded by the Scottish Government and managed by Age Scotland) This offers an independent, confidential and impartial telephone-based information service to people aged 50 and over and those associated with them such as their carers and families.

 Alzheimer Scotland